ubergarm/r1-ktransformers-guide/README.md

 Additional references at bottom.

 ## TODO
-- [ ] Figure out arguments for context, kv-cache quantization, how to use more available VRAM, etc...
-- [ ] Keep testing until the Website and mainly the API begin working (for OpenWebUI or litellm).
+- [ ] Testing new releases until the the API endpoint begins working (for open-webui or litellm etc).

 ## Guide
 #### 1. Download unsloth GGUF files